 Our independent agents can help you decide how much coverage is best to ensure your assets are fully protected.
 If you’re interested in purchasing extra coverage under an umbrella policy, they can also help you determine how much is best for your specific situation.

 The cost depends on the amount of coverage and a variety of factors like age, where you live, the car you drive, and your driving record.
-In 2014, the national average was $866 annually.
-However, taking into consideration all of the factors above, monthly premiums can range anywhere from less than $50 a month to couple hundred dollars a month.
+In 2019, the national average was $538 annually for liability insurance.

 Your car is one of your most important assets — don’t let mistakes and misunderstandings get between you and the coverage you need.
 Independent agents simplify the process by comparing insurance quotes for you.
-They’ll also cut the jargon and clarify the fine print, so you know exactly what you’re getting.
+They’ll also cut the jargon and clarify the fine print so you know exactly what you’re getting.